Zha0rong/RABID-seq/README.md

 ### Determine input file type
 There are two types of input file formats that can be used in this pipeline.

-#### 2. After sequencing inDrops v3 libraries, there may be 3 fastq files per sample.
+#### Case 1: After sequencing inDrops v3 libraries, there may be 3 fastq files per sample.

 	1 file containing Cellbarcode 1 (8 bp),
 	1 file containing Cellbarcode2 + UMI (14 bp),